keithbuhler/keithbuhler.github.io/_classes/334 business ethics/Business Week 08 Capitalism.md

 Many who have taught business ethics in universities are uncomfortable with or opposed to capitalism in its present form.

-Marxists
+Marxists are few in the U.S., but many in academia.

 </section>
 <section>

+# 1. Capitalism

-# What is "capitalism"?
+## What is "capitalism"?

 Google: "an economic and political system in which a country's trade and industry are controlled by private owners for profit, rather than by the state."